 Large bowl of ice water

-You must clean the fiddleheads thoroughly before blanching.
-Remove the brown husk by rubbing it off with your fingers, then wash them thoroughly in cold water to remove sand and dirt.
+You must clean the fiddleheads thoroughly before blanching them.
+Remove the brown husk by rubbing it off with your fingers, then wash them thoroughly in cold water to remove any sand and dirt.

 3. Boil the Fiddleheads

 Drop your fiddleheads in the boiling water and wait for the water to come back to a boil.
 Boil them for 2 minutes.

 4. Blanch the Fiddleheads

 Drain the fiddleheads in a colander, and then transfer them to the bowl of ice water.
 Let them soak in the ice water for a minute or so.

 5. Freeze Them